This content mentions depression, anxiety and eating disorders, which some people may find triggering.

 - It’s much more about the present than about the past.
 You’ll look more at how you think and act now than about your past experiences

 - You’ll have ‘homework’ to do between sessions.
-This could be keeping a diary of your thoughts and feelings or practicing the skills you’ve learned in therapy
+This could be keeping a diary of your thoughts and feelings or practising the skills you’ve learned in therapy

 What does a session of CBT look like?

-Not every session of CBT looks exactly the same, but they tend to follow a similar structure.
+Not every session of CBT looks the same, but they tend to follow a similar structure.

 Then you’ll decide what you want to focus on today.
 This might include recent problems, reflections on the previous session or planning for future events you might find difficult.
 Your therapist might give you exercises to do to explore your thoughts, feelings and behaviour.
 These could be worksheets, role plays or discussions.

 Based on what you’ve talked about, your therapist might suggest some more tasks to try.
 For example, if you’ve talked about feeling worried about letting your friends down, you might try saying ‘no’ to some small requests from them and seeing how that feels.